Folley-05/Citadelles/README.md

 ---

-This is an implementation of the board game Citadelles.
+This is an implementation of the board game Citadelle.
 [Règles du jeu](https://www.regledujeu.fr/citadelles/)